Xaghra vs Xewkija

 Highlights

-• The Rotunda — third-largest unsupported church dome in Europe at 74m diameter
+• The Rotunda — one of Europe's largest unsupported church domes at 74m diameter

 • One of Gozo's oldest settlements, dating to the Knights of St. John era